-Collaborate with State Testing Officials
+Collaborate with Testing Officials

-- Communicate with state testing coordinators about accessibility of state assessments, including assistive technology accommodations.
+- Communicate with state testing officials: The district communicates with state testing officials about the need for accessibility of state-required assessments, including the use of AT and allowable accommodations.

 Massachusetts DESE's Story

 Daniel Wiener serves as Administrator of Inclusive Assessment with the Massachusetts Department of Elementary and Secondary Education (MADESE).
 Wiener oversees the availability of accessibility options and alternate assessments offered for statewide assessments administered in the state’s 400 school districts and communicates this information to the field.
 He and his staff have seen major shifts in assessment policy and administration over the last 20 years that have resulted in the need for districts to shift their assessment implementation strategies.